Birdo1221/GoDDos-Html/README.md

 ## **Images / References 🖼️**
    `The images contain a domain: *Birdo.local*, which is a local domain set up for project testing.`

-## Happy 2025, This issue has been fixed, ( 🤡 Lied about Further updates )
+## Happy 2025, This issue has been fixed, ( 🤡 Lied about no Further updates )
 ###   [Misuse the ServerConfig.PublicKeyCallback callback] Go further down to read about.

 ### ***Dashboard***: